PranshuTople/Tools-For-ROS/README.md

 # Tools-For-ROS
 10 THINGS TO DO BEFORE STARTING WITH ROS | Setting Up Ubuntu with Useful Tools for ROS Installation<br>

-Check out the full video by clicking on the image:<br>
+Check out the full video tutorial by clicking on the image:<br>
 [![IMAGE ALT TEXT HERE](https://i.ytimg.com/vi/CPDDBVeIyLw/hqdefault.jpg?sqp=-oaymwEZCPYBEIoBSFXyq4qpAwsIARUAAIhCGAFwAQ==&rs=AOn4CLAR9-bPtCY6TgA1M1XWzhAZm7oyEg)](https://youtu.be/CPDDBVeIyLw)

 If you find these steps useful, please give a ⭐ to this repository by clicking on the option on top-right corner of the page 🙂